-After checking the patient and his brother know about and agree to recording, the doctor asks how the patient has been since they last caught up.
-The patient immediately says it has gone downhill.
+After checking Eashan and his brother know about and agree to recording, the doctor asks how he has been since they last caught up.
+Eashan immediately says it has gone downhill.
 He reports worsening cough, antibiotics not having an effect, coughing up blood, and that he has seen an oncologist, and has been given a single high dose of radiotherapy to his chest.
-Doctor listens, and mainly acknowledges and asks clarification questions.
-The patient rounds this off saying 'That's how it is'.
+The doctor listens, and mainly acknowledges and asks clarification questions.
+Eashan rounds this off saying 'That's how it is'.

-The patient then says: 'And I'm still waiting for the trial, I'm meant to go to a trial', and he talks about a centre where experimental trials on new cancer drugs are run.
-The patient says he has been to this centre for assessment, and he talks at some length about correspondence between the trial centre and the local oncology department.
-The patient complains about the slowness of the process.
+Eashan then says: 'And I'm still waiting for the trial, I'm meant to go to a trial', and he talks about a centre where experimental trials on new cancer drugs are run.
+Eashan says he has been to this centre for assessment, and he talks at some length about correspondence between the trial centre and the local oncology department.
+Eashan complains about the slowness of the process.
 Rajesh says this is making Eashan frustrated and irritable.
 Eashan says he is frustrated, and that now he is going downhill.

-Eashan says he has gone downhill over the last four weeks, they talk about deterioration in mobility.
+Eashan says he has gone downhill over the last four weeks; they talk about deterioration in mobility.
 The doctor asks whether if the trial centre were to phone tomorrow, Eashan would feel well enough to go.
 He says he feels fit enough, qualifying with 'well mentally I am.'

-The doctor clarifies that the centre is both waiting for information from the oncologist, and waiting until the patient is several weeks post-radiotherapy.
-The patient says the trial centre has told him they will call him within a week of getting information from the oncologist, and that they will take samples even if though they cannot yet start the trial because of the radiotherapy.
+The doctor clarifies that the centre is both waiting for information from the oncologist, and waiting until Eashanis several weeks post-radiotherapy.
+Eashan says the trial centre has told him they will call him within a week of getting information from the oncologist, and that they will take samples even if they cannot yet start the trial because of the radiotherapy.

-The doctor asks the patient 'What are they thinking they might offer you in terms of treatment?
+The doctor asks Eashan 'What are they thinking they might offer you in terms of treatment?'
 The patient responds about three possible trials, and gives some details about randomization processes.

 The doctor asks about 'the practicalities' - they talk about this - the trial centre is almost two hours away.
-The talk moves onto how the patient has become more ill over the last three or four weeks.
-The doctor talks with the patient about symptoms, and about medications.
+The talk moves onto how Eashan has become more ill over the last three or four weeks.
+The doctor talks with him about symptoms, and about medications.
 The doctor goes on to ask about the location and character of the pain.
 There is lengthy discussion about pain and pain medications.